PcNerd9/alx-system_engineering-devops/0x0C-web_server/README.md

-The repo the tasks that makes me create a server
+This repo contain tasks that configure an nginx web server